Skip to content

 Yellow, red and black honey

-• Drying time ?
-7 to 12 days
+• Drying time? from 7 to 12 days

-• What are the results on the coffee?
+• What are the results on coffee?
 A rather clean coffee with more body than a washed coffee, but also less acidity.
-A taste in cup closer to natural coffees.
+A taste in the cup closer to natural coffees.

 TABLE OF ADVANTAGES AND DISADVANTAGES OF THE PROCESSES